About the service

 What information does the service have and where does it come from?

 The service automatically updates information already found in the systems of universities, universities of applied sciences, research institutes, university hospitals, and research funders.

 Because information is not entered in the service manually, it does not increase researchers’ reporting or other administrative work.
 The service contains descriptive information that makes it easy to find, for example, open access publications and research data.

 The comprehensiveness and timeliness of the information depends on the organizations providing the information, and each organization is responsible for the accuracy of its own information.
 Submitting information is mainly voluntary.
 Only the submission of publication information is mandatory for higher education institutions.

 The data is collected through the national VIRTA publication information service VIRTA-julkaisutietopalvelun, and the data is used, for example, as calculation criteria for the basic funding of higher education institutions (see OKM/2018/116 and OKM/2018/119).
-Until now, the information has been published in the Juuli Finnish Research Publications Portal.
+Research.fi also offers the option to inspect the search results and publication volumes with a visualization tool.

 The submission of publication information to the Ministry of Education and Culture has been mandatory for universities and universities of applied sciences since 2011.
 Some organizations have also submitted older publications, even as far back as the 1970s, but their information may be incomplete.

 For organizations other than universities and universities of applied sciences, the Ministry of Education and Culture collects publication information on a voluntary basis.
 University hospitals have also been submitting their information since 2011, and research institutes have joined the data collection gradually since 2014.

 Research.fi collects information on projects funded by public and private research funders.
 The funding providers transfer information on their funding decisions from their own funding systems to the project information resource on a timetable of their own choosing.